 There are no items in your cart

-For around 1400 Australian women, this year will forever be known as “the year I was diagnosed with ovarian cancer.”*
+For over 1500 Australian women, this year will forever be known as “the year I was diagnosed with ovarian cancer.”*

 And tragically for two-thirds of these women—who could be your mum, sister, daughter, wife or dear friend—they won’t survive.
 All because the symptoms are so hard to recognise and ovarian cancer is often caught too late.

-These statistics are frightening, but what’s more alarming is that they haven’t changed in 15 years.
+These statistics are frightening, but what’s more alarming is that they haven’t changed in almost 20 years.

 Here at Mater, we think it’s time for change.

-The only way we can change these statistics, and give women like Katherine a brighter future, is by investing in vital medical research—and that’s where we need your help.
+The only way we can change these statistics, and give women like Mavis a brighter future, is by investing in vital medical research—and that’s where we need your help.

 Katherine was just 22 when her life changed in an instant.